H2020-newTRENDs/FLEX/README.md

 - when Philipp decides what calculation method to use, we will know which parameters are relevant and to be collected.

+#### 5.4 How should we deal with space cooling?

+- shall we consider to optimization its operation?
+Or, we just allocate its annual electricity consumption to hourly level?

+#### 5.5 Summarize the aspects to optimize

+- smart appliance
+- space heating
+- PV
+- battery (EV)
+- space cooling?
+- hot water?